 Voice of Salam works to call for the inclusion and respect of all members of the LGBTQI+ community and stand against anti-LGBTQI+ rhetoric.
 From attending Pride marches, providing an open platform for critical voices within faith-based communities, calling out homophobia and transphobia online and joining critical coalitions, we want to ensure that no one is faced with prejudice because of their gender and/or sexual identity.

 We recognise that #LoveIsLove and that everyone should be free to live their lives in the way they deem fit.
 We are all equal and love trumps hate every time!

 A lack of critical support within Islamic faith communities/institutions and individuals own family circles to not only recognise but celebrate sexual and gender diversity, means that a long-standing perceived dichotomy between being “queer” and “Muslim” has persisted.

-We’re calling on Muslims (queer and non-queer) to send a solidarity message showing why we should say #YesToQueerMuslims and “no” to hatred, isolation and abuse.
+We’re calling on YOU (queer and non-queer) to send a solidarity message showing why we should say #LoveIsLove and “no” to hatred, isolation and abuse.

 Find out more: